Table of Contents

 They are used in many forms of sound therapy or meditation and are tuned to a particular frequency.
 They are similar to triangles in that a note that lasts for a very long time is produced when you strike them.

 The mind, body, and soul are all impacted by the intense energy of sound.
 People from many different civilizations have recognized and used sound's capacity to promote healing and harmony.
-Over the years, sound therapy has changed and has been improved to support conventional medical care.
+Over the years, sound therapy has changed and improved to support conventional medical care.

 I trust you enjoyed this article on What You Need To Know About Sound Healing.
 Please stay tuned for more blog posts to come shortly.
 Take care!